-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 15, 2007
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 19, 2010

-The Annual Meeting of Stockholders will be held on Tuesday, May 15, 2007 beginning at 10:00 a.m. at the Southpointe Golf Club, Canonsburg, Pennsylvania 15317.
+The Annual Meeting of Stockholders will be held on Wednesday, May 19, 2010 beginning at 10:00 a.m., local time, at the Southpointe Golf Club, 360 Southpointe Boulevard, Canonsburg, Pennsylvania 15317.

-Only holders of the Company's common stock at the close of business on March 30, 2007 will be entitled to vote at the Annual Meeting.
-A list of persons who were stockholders as of that date and time will be available for examination by any stockholder at the meeting and for the ten days prior to the meeting during regular business hours, at the Company's executive offices located at 600 Mayer Street, Bridgeville, PA 15017.
+Only holders of the Company's common stock at the close of business on March 23, 2010 will be entitled to vote at the Annual Meeting.
+A list of persons who were stockholders as of that date and time will be available for examination by any stockholder at the Annual Meeting and for the ten days prior to the meeting during regular business hours, at the Company's executive offices located at 600 Mayer Street, Bridgeville, PA 15017.
 Stockholders as of the record date may vote in person or by proxy.
-At the meeting we will:
+At the Annual Meeting we will:

 - 1. Elect a Board of Directors; - 2.
-Approve amendments to the Company's Stock Incentive Plan to reserve an additional 400,000 shares of common stock for issuance under the plan and to allow for continued vesting of options for directors who retire from the Board of Directors due to the Company's mandatory retirement policy for directors; - 3.
-Ratify the appointment of Schneider Downs & Co., Inc. as the Company's independent registered public accountants for 2007; and - 4.
+Approve an amendment to the Company's Stock Incentive Plan to reserve an additional 400,000 shares of common stock for issuance under the plan; - 3.
+Ratify the appointment of Schneider Downs & Co., Inc. as the Company's independent registered public accountants for 2010; and - 4.
 Attend to other business properly presented at the meeting.

-Your Board of Directors recommends that you vote in favor of the three proposals outlined in this proxy statement.
+Your Board of Directors unanimously recommends that you vote in favor of the three proposals outlined in this Proxy Statement.

 This booklet includes the Universal Stainless & Alloy Products, Inc. proxy statement.
 Enclosed with this booklet are a proxy card and a return envelope that requires no postage if mailed within the United States.
-A copy of the Universal Stainless & Alloy Products, Inc. 2006 Annual Report to Stockholders is also enclosed.
+A copy of the Universal Stainless & Alloy Products, Inc. 2009 Annual Report on Form 10-K is also enclosed.